On Connections of Conformal Field Theory and Stochastic L{\oe}wner Evolution: CFT I

 \subsection{General Field Theories}

 We start by explaining what a field theory might be.
-We restrict to examples of the kind of theories, that might occur.
+Here our summary follows parts of the treatment in~\cite{CK}, Appendix B. We restrict to examples of the kind of theories, that might occur.
 Further we will stay more or less with the path integral (Lagrangian) description, although there are cases where it would not apply, as for example in the case of percolation.
 But this will have no impact on the general outline.

 Let us consider first a classical theory on a space time $\M$.
 Typical examples of $\M$ can be 4-dimensional Minkowski space or the world sheet of a string (i.e. a Riemann surface).
 Then we have the following